-What are you eating for Easter?
-In UK, this question is usually associated with Christmas.
-In many countries, however, Easter is equally important — if not more so — and specific foods, rich in history and symbolism, are associated with it.
-Here we tell you about several classic Easter foods from around the world and some of the delis, bakeries and restaurants you can buy them from.
+Easter eating is important in many countries with specific foods, rich in history and symbolism, associated with the holiday.
+Here we tell you about several classic Easter foods from around the world and some of the delis, bakeries and restaurants in London where you can buy them.

 Hot Cross Buns

 These popular spiced fruit buns marked with a cross on top are available all year round, but are traditionally eaten on Good Friday.
 Blackbird Bakery sells them in all their branches in Crystal Palace, East Dulwich, West Norwood and Herne Hill.
 They're very reasonably priced at 60p each, or six for £3.
 They're also available in Peyton and Byrne's central London, Greenwich and Richmond bakeries at £1 each or £5 for six, and are made to Oliver Peyton's family recipe.
 Melrose and Morgan sell them in their Primrose Hill and Hampstead delis, costing £1.50 each, or £5.25 for four.
 Covent Garden's Balthazar Boulangerie sells them for £2 each; and St John sells them for the same price at their bakeries in Druid Street and Maltby Street.
 You can buy organic ones from Daylesford in their Pimlico, Notting Hill and Selfridges branches: a pack of four buns and a hot cross bun loaf both cost £3.99.
 Gail's has several bakeries around London; and their buns are flavoured with cranberries and glazed with spiced syrup.